camisatx/arduino-robot-arm/README.md

 ### Arm feedback

 After processing arm movements, the arm transmits its status back to the controller.
 This command allows the controller to know whether it has a live connection with the arm.
 Currently, this is only used to inform the operator and does not impact system operation.

+## Controller LCD

+![Controller complete][controller_complete]

+The following image shows the LCD status during normal operation.
+The top row shows the direction of the joystick signals, and the state of the connection between the controller and robot arm.
+The bottom row shows the servo angles and the status of the claw (open or close).

+![Controller LCD active][controller_lcd_active]

+The following image shows the LCD status with a failed connection between the controller and robot arm.
+The top row will still show the joystick signals, however, the connection status will show an `X`.
+The bottom row will show `NA` indicating no data is available.

+![Controller LCD failed][controller_lcd_failed]